vineng1/drivet/readme.md

 # include
 Please, read all instructions
-It helps to make your devide last longer
+It helps to make your devide last longer for integrity